How Do We Use Your Data?

 How long will your information be held?

 We understand that records and information should only be retained for legitimate use and for no longer.
 Paper based information will be stored securely and destroyed within one year of the event.
-Electronic records will be stored within a secure online database ‘Upshot’ for a period of 10 years after an event, the annual date of review being 31st August.
+Electronic records will be stored within a secure online database ‘Upshot’ for a period of 10 years after an event.

 Data shared / linked with third parties for research purposes will remain within the third party databases for the lifetime of the third parties’ projects, as individuals are no longer identifiable.